List of EastEnders characters introduced in 1985: Debbie Wilkins

+Big Ron

-Big RonBig Ron, played by Ron Tarr, works in Walford market and appears as a background character from 1985 to 1997.
+Big Ron, played by Ron Tarr, works in Walford market and appears as a background character from 1985 to 1997.
 Ron's first line in the series is, "All right, Den?", said to Den Watts (Leslie Grantham), five months after Ron first appears.
 His first credited appearance is episode 177, dated 28 October 1986, when he witnesses Ali Osman (Nejdet Salih) and his brother, Mehmet Osman (Haluk Bilginer), arguing and asks Ali's wife, Sue Osman (Sandy Ratcliff), if she needs any help.
 He is credited in the episode as "stall holder" and this is also the first time he is named as Ron in dialogue.
 Ron is involved in a few storylines, including helping his friend Pete Beale (Peter Dean) to intimidate rapist James Willmott-Brown (William Boyde) into leaving the area, and having a heart attack after he is pushed by a mugger in the market.
 Richard Cole (Ian Reddington) gives Ron's pitch away, leading the other stall holders to rebel against him, until his boss orders him to give it back to Ron.
 In August 1994, Ron sells cheap wallpaper to Arthur Fowler (Bill Treacher), which falls off the walls overnight, so Arthur makes Ron help him put up new wallpaper.
 Ron joins The Queen Victoria football team as goalkeeper.
 He makes three saves during their first match, which they go on to win 2–0.

 The actor Ron Tarr died of cancer in October 1997 and was appearing in pre-recorded episodes several weeks after his death.
 To explain the character's absence, he was given an off-screen storyline in early 1998 where he wins £500,000 on the National Lottery and emigrates to Spain.
 In a report about Tarr's death in the Daily Mirror, journalist Chris Hughes stated the character had "a cult following".
 Ron could have appeared in a special episode of the popular science fiction series Doctor Who, entitled Dimensions in Time (1993).
 The episode was specially created as part of BBC's annual fund-raising event, Children in Need.
 Viewers were asked to phone in and vote which EastEnders character, Mandy Salter (Nicola Stapleton) or Ron, would appear in the show and save The Doctor from certain death.
 Two versions were filmed for each voting outcome, but the Mandy version won with 56% of the vote.